biodiversity.earth

 Integrates biodiversity-rich tree species into agricultural land alongside chimpanzee habitat corridors in western Uganda.
 The project supports smallholder farmers while restoring structural habitat connectivity across a critically fragmented landscape.

-Habitat corridors: 6 active chimpanzee zones
+Habitat corridors: 6 active chimpanzee zones (per ranger monitoring records)

 Satellite-monitored